 I cannot tell you how many times I have come out of a show that was simply amazing and became truly inspired to pick up my guitar and start woodshedding.
 Seeing a great band with amazing tunes and musicianship can light a fire underneath you to get out there and create something amazing!
 Go out and see a show this weekend!!

 About 10 years ago, I wanted to start learning how to play more instruments.
 Sure, I could play a little bass, but I played bass like a guitar player for the most part.

-I also took a bass lesson from an amazing bass player named Russ Rodgers at GIT in Atlanta.
+I then took a bass lesson from an amazing bass player named Russ Rodgers at GIT in Atlanta.
 He really changed the way that I play the bass after just one lesson.

-Doing these two things, also opened up my mind to how the guitar could work and gave me a fresh new look at how I played guitar and what was possible.
+Doing these two things also opened up my mind to how the guitar could work together with different instruments and gave me a fresh new look at how I played guitar and what was possible.

 7. Start Learning a Different Style of Guitar and Open Tunings